EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 ```
 that is, the opposite the convention in C.

+> ## Looping through multi-dimensional arrays
+>
+> In you write a loop which moves through an array, remember that you will
+> typically move most quickly through the first index.
+That means that generally
+> the innermost loop's control variable should be used for the first index, the
+> next outer loop should use the second control variable, and so on, e.g.,
+> ```
+> do j = 1, 10
+>   do i = 1, 20
+>     a(i,j) = ...   !
+Do work to calculate the (i,j)th element of a
+>   end do
+> end do
+> ```
+{: .callout}

+The principles of rank-2 arrays can be extended to higher ranks.
+The standard
+requires support for a minimum of rank-15 arrays, but individual compilers may
+allow for even more.

 ### `reshape`

 A constructor for an array of rank 2 or above might be used, e.g.,